LizaDarrous/LHC-MR_v2/README.md

           |---- results

 ```
+There are 3 main steps to performing LHC-MR, the scripts used for each step will be described below.

+### Step 1 : Pre-process summary statistics

 Raw summary stat files downloaded in `data` require certain columns to continue with analysis: rsid, EffectAllele/A1/alt, OtherAllele/A2/ref, number of samples (effective sample size), beta/effect size of effective allele,
 se/standard error of effect size.